juanjoDiaz/serverless-plugin-warmup/README.md

 WarmUp supports `serverless package`.

-By default, the WarmUp function is packaged individually and it uses a folder named `_warmup` to store duiring the packaging process, which is deleted at the end of the process.
+By default, the WarmUp function is packaged individually and it uses a folder named `.warmup` to store duiring the packaging process, which is deleted at the end of the process.

-If you are doing your own [package artifact](https://serverless.com/framework/docs/providers/aws/guide/packaging#artifact) you can set the `cleanFolder` option to `false` and include the `_warmup` folder in your custom artifact.
+If you are doing your own [package artifact](https://serverless.com/framework/docs/providers/aws/guide/packaging#artifact) you can set the `cleanFolder` option to `false` and include the `.warmup` folder in your custom artifact.

 ## Gotchas